r-cha/r-cha/src/content/blog/software-principles.md

 Global culture doesn’t value quality; such a capital-driven innovation system values only efficiency or luxury.
 Efficiency necessitates speed, and luxury necessitates illusion.
 Quality only requires quality: do it well, and it’s good; no need to rush for efficiency's sake or put on airs for luxury's sake.

+If you find yourself second to market, use that as proof that you're working on something that matters.
+Care, craft, and conscientiousness will win out in the end.

+You may not ever get to "first place", but you'll find success in the journey.